ece-fast-lab/HPCA-2026-ReScue/README.md

 ### 4.4 Performance of ReScue-R (AE4 – Fig. 10)
-- Evaluate performance impact of ReScue-R under: Baseline (no repair), ReScue-R without Bloom filter and ReScue-R with Bloom filter (e.g., 512Kb)
+- Evaluate performance impact of ReScue-R under: Baseline (no repair) and ReScue-R with Bloom filter (e.g., 512Kb)
 - See AE4/README.md.